Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity

 \section{Conclusions}

 We have studied the so-called Starobinsky-Bel-Robinson gravity model, which is a superstring-inspired quantum correction to the Starobinsky model of inflation \cite{Starobinsky:1980te} constructed by Ketov recently \cite{Ketov:2022lhx}.
-In particular, we have derived exact both isotropic and anisotropic exponential solutions to this SBR model.
+In particular, we have derived exactly isotropic and/or anisotropic exponential solutions to this SBR model as well as its modified version.
 For the de Sitter solution, we have seen that only $\alpha_2$ contributes to the value of scale factor.
 However, for the Bianchi type I solutions, both $\alpha_1$ and $\alpha_2$ govern the value of scale factors.
 More interestingly, a positive $\alpha_1$ will not lead to the existence of spatial anisotropies, while a negative $\alpha_1$ will cause the appearance of anisotropic solution.
 In order to examine the stability of the obtained solutions during the inflationary phase, we have transformed the field equations into the corresponding dynamical system.
 As a result, (an)isotropic fixed points of this system are equivalent to the exponential ones of field equations.
 Interestingly, we are able to confirm the result, which was first obtained in the previous paper \cite{Ketov:2022zhp}, that the de Sitter inflation is indeed unstable, by showing that the corresponding isotropic fixed point is unstable against perturbations.
 Moving on to the anisotropic fixed point, we have also obtained the similar conclusion that the corresponding anisotropic inflation is unstable against perturbations.
 All these results support an observation that the Starobinsky model is very sensitive with the inclusion of other higher-order corrections.
-However, we have obtained a very interesting point that if we assumed $\alpha_1$ as a negative parameter such that $\alpha_1 \leq - \left(4\alpha_2 /9 \right)^{1/3}$, which would of course conflict with the Starobinsky model, then a stable de Sitter inflationary solution would exist within the SBR model.
-The SBR model, however, would not reduce to the Starobinsky model in the limit $\alpha_2 \to 0$ in this case.
+Interestingly, we have obtained a very interesting point that if we assumed $\alpha_1$ as a negative parameter such that $\alpha_1 < - \left(4\alpha_2 /9 \right)^{1/3}$, which would of course conflict with the Starobinsky model, then a stable de Sitter inflationary solution would exist.
+However, the modified SBR model with a negative $\alpha_1$ would not reduce to the Starobinsky model in the limit $\alpha_2 \to 0$.